News from FBC

 Students can join the Middle School Students group by downloading the Remind App and entering @fbcjrhighs as the class code.

 We have an exciting opportunity for our middle school students!
 Each Sunday during our 10:30 service, we’ll give all 6th-8th grade students the option to sit in the sanctuary for the first half of service and worship with the congregation, then dismiss to the Student Room for our Middle School Message!
 This will be a focused time each Sunday for our students to experience relevant content geared towards their age as we interact with the Word of God together.
 Right now we are working through through the Gospel Project’s series on the Gospel Foundations.
-This week we continue in the New Testament, reading about the miracles of Jesus!
+This week we continue in the New Testament, reading about the crucifixion of Jesus!
 See you Sunday morning!

 Contact Student Pastor Isaac Clemens (isaacclemens@familybible.church) with any questions.